igorski/drunk-dragon-vs-the-drag-queens/README.md

 ```
 ## TODO

+* Limit waypoint to width+height of screen in size (prevent easily navigating to far away points)
 * Rename enemies[]
 * Buildings should close in the morning! unless you have a place to sleep
 * Serialize Effects into saved game (subtract elapsed and set current value as start)